SamAfifi1/SAaD/Multi Tenancy/shared-compute.md

 ## Context and Problem Statement

-The SAaD platform must support multiple tenants efficiently while maintaining data isolation.
+The CMS system must support multiple tenants efficiently while maintaining data isolation.
 A key decision is how to allocate compute resources across tenants — whether to dedicate compute per tenant or to use a shared compute layer that dynamically balances workloads.
 The goal is to reduce cost and improve scalability without sacrificing fairness or tenant performance.